-* Generally, a contribution can only be accepted after age 64 if you were gainfully employed at least 40 hours in a period of not more than 30 consecutive days during the financial year in which the contribution is made.
+* Generally, to claim a tax deduction on personal contributions after age 66, you need to have been gainfully employed at least 40 hours in a period of not more than 30 consecutive days during the financial year in which the contribution is made.
 This is known as the work test.
 The work test does not apply to downsizer contributions.

-Members aged between age 67 – 74 with a total superannuation balance of less than $300,000 will be exempt from the work test for a 12 month period.
-These members are able to make voluntary contributions for up to 12 months from the end of the financial year in which they last met the work test.
-The exemption is only available for one 12 month period in an individual’s lifetime.
+Members aged between age 67 – 74 with a total superannuation balance of less than $300,000 will be exempt from the work test for a 12-month period.
+These members are able to claim a tax deduction on personal contributions made in the 12 months from the end of the financial year in which they last met the work test.
+The exemption is only available for one 12-month period in an individual’s lifetime.

-*** After age 74, only mandated employer contributions can be accepted for you.
+** After age 74, only mandated employer and downsizer contributions can be accepted for you.

 It depends how your details have been changed.
 The most common request is changing a surname due to marriage, which you can do with a certified copy of your marriage certificate, and a Vision Super “Change of Personal Details form” found here: view form

 If you have changed your name another way, we recommend you contact us first on 1300 300 820 so we can outline what documents we need to change your details without issue.